Sep. 12, 2024 Posted in Japan

 Stepabroad’s Ski Resort Working Holiday Program can help make your ski dreams come true.

 Working in a ski resort in Japan is unlike any other experience.
-Lucky for you, we can take care of everything so you have a fully worry-free working holiday.
-We help with all the pesky paperwork, setting up interviews, guaranteed job, and a place to stay – score!
+Lucky for you, we can take care of everything so you have a worry-free working holiday.
+We help with all the pesky paperwork, setting up interviews, a guaranteed job, and a place to stay – score!

-Check out this video from one of Stepabroad’s Japan Ski Report Working Holiday Program participants to learn about their experience. .
+Check out this video from one of Stepabroad’s Japan Ski Report Working Holiday Program participants to learn about their experience.

 children-japan